LoStack/LoStack-Setup/readme.md

  1. Install an OS
     - Currently only Ubuntu / Ubuntu Server and Raspbian are officially supported hosts for the setup guide, however you can still follow along if you can install Docker and Docker Compose for your specific OS manually.
     - If you are using Ubuntu / Ubuntu Server *DO NOT* install Docker / Compose during the OS install - it will install the wrong version of Docker (usually through Snap) and Docker Compose will not work properly.
-    - You should set the OS up with a static IP if you are able to.
+    - If/when promted during setup, configure the device with a static IP address native to your local subnet (e.g. 192.168.1.X, 10.1.1.X, etc.).

  2. Clone Repo and Install Docker:
     - Make Docker dir, modify permissions, and move to it
         - `sudo mkdir -p /docker && sudo chmod -R 750 /docker && cd /docker`
     - Clone this repo into it
         - `git clone https://github.com/LoStack/LoStack-Setup ./`
     - Run the Docker install script for your system, this installs Docker and the Docker Compose plugin.
 If you already have Docker and Compose installed you can skip this step.
         - `sudo bash ./setup.sh`
             - This script will automatically select the right Debian version of the Docker Compose plugin, running `./scripts/setup-ubuntu.sh` or `./scripts/setup-arm.sh`

- 3. Configure Docker / LoStack
+ 4. Configure Docker / LoStack
     - Copy template.env to .env
         - `cp ./template.env ./.env`
     - Edit the .env file, the template contains detailed explanations for the various options.
         - `nano ./.env`
             - If you do not have the ability to add a custom DNS record to your router, make sure you set `FIRST_RUN_CREATE_COREDNS_CONFIG=true` to generate the needed CoreDNS config file for later.

- 4. First Launch
+ 5. First Launch
-    - LoStack's Docker containers mush be launch in a specific order the very first time it runs in order to properly create all needed config files.
+    - LoStack's Docker containers must be launch in a specific order the very first time it runs in order to properly create all needed config files.
         1. **OpenLDAP, MariaDB** -> These will be populated by LoStack First Run on the next step
         2. **LoStack First Run** -> Creates needed config files, and configures OpenLDAP and MariaDB
         3. **Lostack Traefik Authelia** -> Start the login and reverse proxy system